 Perhaps the advice should be “older people drink more alcohol.”
 It certainly shouldn’t be to drink less.
 That’s a health risk.

 IV.
-Summary: Drinking and Dementia
+Resources: Drinking and Dementia

 Medical research shows a clear connection between drinking and dementia.
 Drinking in moderation reduces the risk of cognitive decline.
 The form of alcohol (beer, wine or spirits) makes no difference.

-Readings on Drinking and Dementia
+Popular Readings on Drinking and Dementia

 Barak, Y. Preventing Alzheimer’s Disease.
 NY: Nova Biomedical, 2013.